-John is an investment manager and also the founder and branch principal of Vertem.
-He began his career at Wise Speke (now Brewin Dolphin) in 1996 and gained experience at international banks such as Merrill Lynch and ABN Amro before returning to Brewin Dolphin in 2004.
-He has worked with IFAs in building investment solutions for their clients over the last six years.
-He already holds a number of industry qualifications including the CII Certificate in Discretionary Investment Management plus the CISI’s Diploma in Investment Advice and Masters in Wealth Management.
+As founder and principal of Vertem, John began his career at Wise Speke (now Brewin Dolphin) in 1996.
+He’s worked for international banks including Merrill Lynch and ABN Amro and, since launching Vertem, has built strong relationships with a number of Independent financial advisors, creating investment solutions for their clients.
+John’s strength is making sense of the economic and corporate outlook and translating it into sensible portfolios.
+He holds a number of industry qualifications including the CII Certificate in Discretionary Investment Management plus the CISI Diploma in Investment Advice and Masters in Wealth Management.

 “I have long been interested in financial markets and my academic skills were certainly mathematical rather than linguistic.
 Initially this suggested accountancy would be the right career, but fate took over when I was sent to Wise Speke by a temping agency, originally to stuff envelopes.
 Fortunately, they soon found other uses for me and my career has taken off since then.

 “I enjoy the dialogue with clients and investors, helping them understand the factors that influence investments and talking through their portfolios.
 Making sense of the economic and corporate outlook and then translating that into sensible portfolios is all part of the challenge.
 My fascination and interest with all things economic or investment related, leads to the frequent use of the word ‘geek-like’ in describing me.